umituz/ideasoft-testcase/README.md

 ``docker exec -it backend bash``

-You can reset the database and check the stocks of the products by following command.
+You can reset the database, sync elasticsearch data and check the stocks of the products by following command.
 And also don't forget to execute jobs.

 ```
 php artisan setup